-One thing a lot of people don’t give up when they go Paleo is alcohol.
-I mean, alcohol is basically Paleo if you think about it, right?
-Sugary and starchy things ferment and alcohol is just a byproduct of that fermentation.
+When people make the change to a healthy diet, they don’t always eliminate alcohol.
+I mean, sugary and starchy things ferment and alcohol is just a byproduct of that fermentation, right?
 That’s just nature for ya.
 Plus, alcohol makes you feel really funny.
-Ancient man must have drunk it.
+Ancient man must have drunk it!

 Well, maybe sometimes, but without agriculture, alcohol would have been a pretty rare thing.
 You need quite a bit of starchy or sugary stuff to make it.
 (Just to give you an idea, it takes 3 pounds of honey to make 1 gallon of mead.)
 Humans wouldn’t have made it very far if they turned all their food into alcohol.
 And they wouldn’t have been so successful if they had gone through history drunk.